-I challenge you, if teaching BIPOC authors “wouldn’t resonate” with your white students, then how has teaching the classics “resonated” with millions of BIPOC graduates who learned from white-dominated canons and curriculums?
-Seems like if we can’t get a refund, we definitely need an exchange.
+I challenge you if teaching BIPOC authors “wouldn’t resonate” with your white students, then how has teaching the classics “resonated” with millions of BIPOC graduates who learned from white-dominated canons and curriculums?
+Seems like if we can’t get a refund, we need an exchange.

-If you want to learn more about how to support all of your students—regardless of their socioeconomic status, ethnicity, and race, below are a list of resources:
+If you want to learn more about how to support all of your students—regardless of their socioeconomic status, ethnicity, and race, below is a list of resources:

 - Strategies for white educators looking to be Anti-racist